-My short stories, flash fiction, creative nonfiction, and poetry often center on the experiences of the elderly, the young, immigrants, as well as with characters who struggle with mental health issues.
-I endeavor to write about (and to amplify, diversify, complicate) the voices that have been historically ignored (or stereotyped or diminished or demonized) within academia and literature.
-I am also particularly interested in exploring the lives of American-born Chinese and Chinese immigrants, with an eye towards diverse perspectives and outlooks.
+A little bit more about me: My short stories, flash fiction, creative nonfiction, interviews, and essays--which have appeared in close to forty literary journals and anthologies including Gulf Coast, Craft Literary, Catapult, Atticus Review--often center on the experiences of the elderly, the young, immigrants, and first-generation US born characters.
+I endeavor to write about (and to amplify, diversify, complicate) the voices that have been historically ignored (or stereotyped or diminished or demonized) within academia, literature, theater, film, television, and other media.
+I am particularly interested in exploring in my art, the lives of American-born Chinese and Chinese immigrants.